- 3-Minute Article

-So-called “pocket neighborhoods” are one trend to keep an eye on.[ii]
+So-called “pocket neighborhoods” trend to keep an eye on.[ii]
 They’re small clusters of 10 or so homes, built around central outdoor spaces like courtyards, gardens, and walkways.
 Also known as villages or hamlets, these communities span all ages, serve older residents, or focus on interest groups like bird-watchers or artists.

 Homes typically are smaller than the national average.
 Outdoor common areas encourage the casual interactions between residents that build community.
 Prices vary depending on location.